-Picture this: you're walking down a trail, and a gorgeous feather catches your eye.
-You stop to look closer, and that's when you see it--the bottom half of the feather is missing, replaced with a shredded shaft, a weird bluish tube, or just a bloody pulp.
+Picture this: you’re walking down a trail, and a gorgeous feather catches your eye.
+You stop to look closer, and that’s when you see it–the bottom half of the feather is missing, replaced with a shredded shaft, a weird bluish tube, or just a bloody pulp.
 What happened?
-And how are you supposed to identify… Continue reading Identifying bottomless feathers
+And how are you supposed to identify this bottomless feather?

 I recently had the opportunity to take a hike through the Shenandoah National Park of Virginia's Blue Ridge Mountains.
 Even in near-winter, the park looks absolutely stunning, with rushing mountain waterfalls and purple mountain majesty stretching into the horizon.
 The dense deciduous forest habitat seems to be a favorite of American Robins.
 Over the course… Continue reading Robin feathers from Shenandoah

 During quarantine, I suddenly found myself with extra time on my hands.
 I studied my schoolwork, Zoomed into classes, and memorized Radiohead’s entire discography.
-But when my eyes grew tired from screens and the hollow strains of “Idioteque” faded from my headphones for the hundredth time, I started to crave something a little more real.… Continue reading The secret garden
+But when my eyes grew tired from screens and the hollow strains of “Idioteque” faded from my headphones for the hundredth time, I started to crave something a little more real.

-Over the last few weeks, I've been working my way through a HarvardX course titled "Tangible Things."
-The course focuses on material culture--"stuff," in a word--and it's given me ample opportunity to reflect on the histories inherent in even the most mundane objects of everyday life.
-My most recent assignment involved putting together a "museum… Continue reading A cabinet of feathers
+Over the last few weeks, I’ve been working my way through a HarvardX course titled “Tangible Things.”
+The course focuses on material culture–“stuff,” in a word–and it’s given me ample opportunity to reflect on the histories inherent in even the most mundane objects of everyday life.

 A gem of a Common Raven feather that I observed in Big Bend National Park.
 National Parks, Wildlife Reserves, and Preserves are the lifeblood of our nation's natural resources, irreplaceable heirlooms from our land's genesis.
 I recently found a poem that I wrote three years ago in eighth grade.
 Keeping in character, I chose to… Continue reading A little poem